Sheikyon/ResetMii/README.md

 # ResetMii

-This tool, programmed in a single day using C# (C Sharp), WPF and NET 8.0, allows you to generate recovery keys for parental controls on the Nintendo Wii and Nintendo 3DS.
+This tool, developed using C# (C Sharp), WPF and NET 8.0, allows you to generate recovery keys for parental controls on the Nintendo Wii and Nintendo 3DS.

 ## Algorithmn